souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 ## QTL / SNP enrichment analysis

-[Torres et al. AJHG 2021](https://pubmed.ncbi.nlm.nih.gov/33186544/) Tissue-of-action (TOA) scores of T2D GWAS, using fine-mapped variants, independent fine-mapped GWAS loci, reference coding annotations.
+[A Multi-omic Integrative Scheme Characterizes Tissues of Action at Loci Associated with Type 2 Diabetes - Torres et al. AJHG 2021](https://pubmed.ncbi.nlm.nih.gov/33186544/) Tissue-of-action (TOA) scores of T2D GWAS, to understand the relevant tissues and cell types for a given disease (here T2D).
+Uses tissue-specific gene expression, epigenomic maps, fine-mapped variants (and Bayesian PIPs), independent fine-mapped GWAS loci, reference coding annotations.
 A weighted sum of annotations for all fine-mapped SNPs are used for tissue-specific enrichment computation.
+Tissue-specificity of TPM nomalized gene expression was measured by expression specificity scores (ESS).
+Finally, TOA was computed using fine-mapped variants and using regulatory annotation information.

 [ieQTL and isQTL - Kim-Hellmuth et al. Science 2020](https://pubmed.ncbi.nlm.nih.gov/32913075/) As a part of GTEx v8, they devised cell type specific enriched eQTLs and sQTLs, and showed that they correspond to better tissue specificity and colocalization with GWAS.
 These cell-specific enriched eQTLs are obtained by linear regression between genotypes and cell-specific gene expression values.